a-shakouri/a-shakouri.github.io/_pages/about.md

 Robust control
 ------
-- **From prior knowledge to feedback laws:** Here, we investigate how far we can go without data by only using prior knowledge.
+- **From prior knowledge to feedback laws:** Here, we investigate fundamental limitations and possibilities of robust feedback laws.
 What if we go beyond feedback laws that are linear and static?
-Can we simultaneously stabilize all systems within an arbitrarily large set using feedback laws that are nonlinear and/or dynamic?
+Can we simultaneously stabilize all systems within an arbitrarily large set using time-invariant feedback laws that are nonlinear and/or dynamic?
+If memory is required, what is the shortest one?
 For more details, see our recent work "Robust stabilization of linear systems requires nonlinear dynamic feedback."